 About Me

-Hello, my name is Kat, and I’m thrilled to introduce myself and share some of my journey.
-My diverse background spans working in school, graphic design, and beauty therapy, but it’s my rich life experiences that truly shaped my path to becoming a counsellor and psychotherapist.
+However, it’s my rich life experiences that truly shaped my path to becoming a counsellor and psychotherapist.
 This blend of professional and personal experiences fuels my passion for helping others, and I am deeply committed to supporting my clients.

-As a mum to neurodivergence, I have a drive and dedication to this area, which has led me to immerse myself in learning and specialising in neurodivergence for over 20 years.
-In my work with neurodivergent clients, I often see the emotional impact of an adult diagnosis or self-discovery.
-One of the most profound aspects I support clients through is the grief that can emerge—not only in understanding who they are but also in processing the past, where they may have felt unheard, unsupported, or misunderstood.
-Navigating this grief is an essential part of their journey, allowing them to validate their experiences, heal, and move forward with self-compassion.
+Furthermore, as a mum to neurodivergence, I have a deep drive and dedication to this area.
+This has led me to immerse myself in learning and specialising in neurodivergence for over 20 years.
+In my work with neurodivergent clients, I often see the emotional impact of an adult diagnosis or self‑discovery.
+Many clients experience a powerful sense of grief as they begin to understand themselves more fully and reflect on the past, where they may have felt unheard, unsupported, or misunderstood.

 When I’m Not At Work